ITSLeeds/VectorTiles/README.md

 This tutorial was written with [Apache](https://httpd.apache.org/) in mind, but any modern HTML server will do.

+**A FTP client**

+You will need to upload files to your server, usually this is done with a FTP client such as [Filezilla](https://filezilla-project.org/)

 **GIS Software**

 You will need to project your dataset to `epsg:4326` and convert them into the `.geojson` format.
 This can be done in a wide range of free GIS software such a [QGIS](https://qgis.org/en/site/).
 QGIS is aviaible for Windows, Mac, and Linux.